Enumeration of Dyck paths with air pockets: Bijection with peakless Motzkin paths

 \begin{defn} We recursively define the map $\psi$ from $\aa$ to $\mm$ as follows.
 For $\alpha\in\aa$, we set:

-\end{defn} Due to the recursive definition, the image by $\psi$ of a $n$-length Dyck path with air pockets is a peakless Motzkin path of length $n-1$.
+\end{defn} Notice that each factor in the above decomposition is nonempty, and that $\psi$ maps nonempty objects to nonempty ones.
+Due to the recursive definition, the image by $\psi$ of a $n$-length Dyck path with air pockets is a peakless Motzkin path of length $n-1$.
 For instance, the images of $UD$, $UUD_2$, $UUUD_2UD_2UD$ are respectively $F$, $FF$, and $UUFFDFD$.
-We refer to Figure~\ref{fig1} for an illustration of this mapping.
+We refer to Figure~\ref{fig2} for an illustration of this mapping.

-\begin{thm} For all $n\geq 2$, the map $\psi$ induces a bijection between $\aa_n$ and $\mm_{n-1}$. \end{thm} \begin{proof} It is well known that the cardinality of $\mm_n$ is given by the $n$-th term of generalized Catalan number (see \href{https://oeis.org/A004148}{A004148} in~\cite{oeis}).
+\begin{thm} For all $n\geq 2$, the map $\psi$ induces a bijection between $\aa_n$ and $\mm_{n-1}$. \end{thm} \begin{proof} It is well known that the cardinality of $\mm_n$ is given by the $n$-th term of generalized Catalan number (see \href{https://oeis.org/A004148}{\underline{A004148}} in~\cite{oeis}).
 So it suffices (see observation after relation~(\ref{rel1})) to prove the injectivity of $\psi$.
 We proceed by induction on $n$.
 The case $n=2$ is obvious since $\aa_2=\{UD\}$ and $\mm_1=\{F\}$.
 For all $k\leq n$, we assume that $\psi$ is an injection from $\aa_k$ to $\mm_{k-1}$, and we prove the result for $k=n+1$.
 According to Definition~\ref{Def1}, if $\alpha$ and $\beta$ in $\aa_{n+1}$ satisfy $\psi(\alpha)=\psi(\beta)$, then $\alpha$ and $\beta$ necessarily come from the same case among ($i$)~--~($iv$).
 Using the induction hypothesis, we conclude directly that $\alpha=\beta$, which completes the induction.
 Thus $\psi$ is injective and so bijective. \end{proof}

 \begin{prop} For all $n\geq 2$ and $k\geq 1$, and $\psi : \aa_n\rightarrow\mm_{n-1}$, the following holds: